Sprinter05/gochat/README.md

 ```bash
 docker compose up -d
 ```

+> Note: If you compiled the image manually make sure to change the image name in the gochat service inside the `compose.yml` file.

 Once the stack has been initialised you will find *3 new folders* created in the same directory used to run the stack.
 The `config` folder contains the `server.json` configuration file which can be used to modify the behaviour of the server (restart is required after changes to the configuration file), the `logs` folder contains all the relevant server logs, and the `certs` folder is an empty folder that must be used if you want the **TLS** functionality (you must provide both the private key and certificate in said folder, making sure the names are correct in the configuration file).